DarknessNotFound/Dowgeon-Jones/README.md

 Ditch the static loot tables and embrace the thrill of the market!

-[Bot Name] - It's not just rolling dice anymore, it's rolling in riches!
+Dowgeon Jones - It's not just rolling dice anymore, it's rolling in riches!